 At the C3 sale, they received so many customer complaints about purchasing items with holes from tagging guns, clothing found with holes from tagging guns will be returned to the seller and may be debited from the sellers total sales.
 If you have a tagging gun, please be extra thoughtful about where you place the tag; even if you have one with a ‘small’ needle.

 If there’s a practical tag already on the clothing, use it!
 I’ve brought home more items that had me asking “Why?!” than I’d care to admit.
 Why would you add a hole to a perfectly good article of clothing when another option is right there?
 Please, put your tags on tags when available.

 Sometimes it’s not so straight forward.
 Those tag-less shirts are everywhere.
 Baby onesies, sleepers, and overalls have hard to reach or tags in impractical places for adding a consignment sale tag.

-Onesies usually have a seam right near the neck that the store uses to put their tags on.
+Onesies & shirts usually have a seam right near the neck that the store uses to put their tags on.
 Add your tag to the same spot.
-If there’s not a seam near the neck, I place my tag on a seam near the end of the sleeve that will be hanging away from the rack.
-I know tags on sleeves are generally discouraged, but if there’s no other option aside from damaging the clothing, choose the sleeve seam!
+If there’s not a seam near the neck, look around the front of the collar.
+If you can’t find a good place to stick the needle of your gun, use a safety pin.

 Rompers and poloshirts have great seams to stick tags into.